 For Greg, who wanted to know “what” changed me.

 A few days ago, the idea dawned on me that explaining some of what I believe to people is extremely difficult.
 It’s not that I think I am smarter than anyone else, or have more experiences or that I’m insane (even if that last one is debatable), it’s because my view on life and the afterlife has essentially evolved over the last several years.
-All the books and articles I’ve read over my entire fifty years of life have shaped my opinion, but delving deeply into the Bible has solidified a lot of what I’ve suspected and contemplated over all that time.
+All the books and articles I’ve read over forty-some-odd years of my life have shaped my opinion, but delving deeply into the Bible has solidified a lot of what I’ve suspected and contemplated over all that time.
 It is a journey of understanding, one that can’t be encapsulated into a few bulleted speech points.

 So rather than try to explain in detail how I changed, I just try to get across to people what led me to change my life for the better.
 It boils down to belief in God, in Jesus and the Holy Spirit.
 But how did I get there?
 I had to start somewhere.